Orange Avenue Backbone Bikeway

 - Bus islands (dedicated transit boarding areas) and curb extensions

-- ADA and concrete improvements including curb ramps, driveway and sidewalk repair
+- Sidewalk and accessibility improvements including curb ramps, driveway and sidewalk repair

 - Pavement rehabilitation